llacroix/docker/README.md

 - [ ] Automatically detect modules that should get update on boot.
 For example, you want to start odoo and always update a certain set of modules or a certain set of addons repository.
 - [ ] Automatically detect server wide modules
+- [ ] Remove Dockerfiles for a continuous integration script.
+Dockerfile should be automatically generated then have image built by CI then pushed to different registry.